Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 • Split meals into smaller feedings

-• Try slow feeders or puzzle feeders
+• Try a slow feeder or puzzle feeder

 • Feed cats separately if competition causes gulping